aws/aws-cdk-rfcs/text/0648-aspects-priority-ordering.md

 ### CHANGELOG

-#### feat(core): Priority-Ordered Aspect Invocation

-* Introduced a priority-based ordering system for aspects in the CDK to allow users to control the order in which aspects are applied across constructs.
-* Added default priority ranges to assist with common use cases (e.g., mutating aspects, readonly aspects) and to improve the execution flow of aspects.

 ### README

-Users can ensure Aspects are applied in a predictable and controlled order by using the optional priority parameter when applying an Aspect.
+Users can specify the order in which Aspects are applied on a construct by using the optional priority parameter when applying an Aspect.
 Priority values must be non-negative integers, where a higher number means the Aspect will be applied later, and a lower number means it will be applied sooner.

 ```ts